INCI Corner

 • Squalane

 Squalane (derivative of the highly unstable molecule squalene) is naturally occurring in human sebum.
 Derived from either fish or olives.
 (Hustle contains olive derived squalene.)
-Its an excellent moisturizer because it acts as an emollient, surface occlusive and also reduced Transepidermal Water Loss.
+Its an excellent moisturizer because it acts as an emollient, surface occlusive and also reduces Transepidermal Water Loss.
 Squalane is suitable for all skin types, even acne prone skin.

 • Simmondsia Chinensis (Jojoba) Seed Oil